kukeiko/entity-space/readme.md

-**this package uses natex, which pollutes the prototypes of Array/Map.**

 # purpose
 you need a client-side data storage that helps you with caching relational entities to minimize calls to remote APIs